 The Lake of Massaciuccoli

 Already known by the Romans as the lake of the Papirian Pits, the Lake of Massaciuccoli is famous for being the favoured hunting ground of the Luccan composer Giacomo Puccini.
-Today, the lake lost its former brackish lagoon look, and is considered a typical lake-pond, due to its depth and salinity
+Today, the lake lost its former brackish lagoon look and is considered a typical lake-pond, due to its depth and salinity.

 Michelangelo and the Caves on the Mount Altissimo

-In spite of its name, the Mount Altissimo (“The Highest Mount”) is one of the lowest peaks in the Apuane Alps, but it appears as most prominent one from the Tyrrhenian coast.
-Composed mainly of high quality marble, which was discovered by Michelangelo Buonarroti in 1517, they it was benn also divine inspiration for Gabriele D’ annunzio.
+In spite of its name, the Mount Altissimo (“The Highest Mount”) is one of the lowest peaks in the Apuane Alps, but it appears as the most prominent one from the Tyrrhenian coast.
+Composed mainly of high quality marble, which was discovered by Michelangelo Buonarroti in 1517, it was also divine inspiration for Gabriele D’Annunzio.
 It is also possible to visit the trenches of the Gothic Line along the sides of the mountain, which were built by the Germans during World War II.

 The region enclosed between the Apuane Alps and the Tuscan-Emilian Apennines, called Garfagnana, offers a wide range of landscapes, like the inaccessible and uncontaminated mountains, rocky on the Alps and grassy and gentler on the Apennines, which become beautiful hills at lower heights.
 The abundance of water characterizes both the climate and the environment of this area, making it green and lush, so much so that the Garfagnana is called the “Green Island” of Tuscany.

-Reggio Emilia, City of the Tricolore (the Italian flag).
+Reggio Emilia, City of the Tricolore (the Italian flag)

 Founded by the Roman consul Marco Emilio Lepido, Reggio Emilia is the place where the first Italian flag was born, in 1797.
 Today it’s one of the most industrialized provinces in Italy, and is also a “capital” of pedagogy, thanks to its nursery schools that are considered the best in the world.